peterhartree/notes/src/fragments/altruism.md

 # Altruism
-Altruism is a tricky concept.
+Altruism is a tricky idea.
 Some issues:

 1. It has a “moral purity” association, where complete impartiality (viz. lack of self-interest) is expected, at least in pretence.
 Some issues with this:
 	1. Insofar as you’ve internalised pro-social values, it’s not clear where self-interest ends and altruism begins.